Emma Twigg

 Emma Kimberley Twigg MNZM (born 1 March 1987) is a New Zealand rower.
 A single sculler, she was the 2014 world champion and won gold in her fourth Olympics in Tokyo in July 2021.
 Previous Olympic appearances were in 2008 (ninth place), 2012 (fourth place), and 2016 (fourth place).
 She has retired from rowing twice, first for master-level studies in Europe in 2015 and then after the 2016 Olympics, disappointed at having narrowly missed an Olympic medal for the second time.
 After two years off the water, she started training again in 2018 and won silver at the 2019 World Rowing Championships.
 Since her marriage in 2020, she has become an outspoken advocate for LGBT athletes.
 At the 2020 Summer Olympics, Twigg won gold in the woman's single scull.
+At the 2024 Summer Olympics, Twigg won Silver in the same event.

 Early life, education and work

 Twigg was born in 1987 in Napier, New Zealand.
 Her father is rowing coach Peter Twigg.
 She received her secondary education at Napier Girls' High School and was head prefect in her final year.

 Twigg gained a Bachelor of Communications from University of Waikato while a professional rower.
 She took 2015 off from rowing and completed a FIFA Master in Management, Law, and Humanities of Sport.